spring-attic/gs-maven/README.md

 The _install_ goal will compile, test, and package your project's code and then copy it into the local dependency repository, ready for another project to reference it as a dependency.

-Speaking of dependencies, let's see how to declare dependencies in our Maven build.
+Speaking of dependencies, now it's time to declare dependencies in the Maven build.

 Declaring Dependencies
 ----------------------
-Our simple Hello World sample is completely self-contained and does not depend on any additional libraries.
-Most application, however, depend on external libraries to handle common and/or complex functionality.
+The simple Hello World sample is completely self-contained and does not depend on any additional libraries.
+Most applications, however, depend on external libraries to handle common and/or complex functionality.

-For example, suppose that in addition to saying "Hello World!", we wanted our application to print the current date and time.
-While we could use the date and time facilities in the native Java libraries, let's make things more interesting by using the Joda Time libraries.
+For example, suppose that in addition to saying "Hello World!", you want the application to print the current date and time.
+While you could use the date and time facilities in the native Java libraries, you can make things more interesting by using the Joda Time libraries.

-First, let's change HelloWorld.java to look like this:
+First, change HelloWorld.java to look like this:

 ```java
 package hello;